 America had been at war for almost 4 years, Germany had finally been knocked out of the conflict three months earlier but Japan still fought on.
-Finally after nightly bombing raids and two cities wiped out by Atomic explosions, Imperial Japan surrendered.
-News traveled like wild fire and on August 14, 1945 America celebrated!
+Finally, after nightly bombing raids and two cities wiped out by Atomic explosions, Imperial Japan surrendered.
+News travelled like wild fire and on August 14, 1945, America celebrated!
 One of the most famous pictures of World War II, Alfred Eisenstaedt captured this image in the revelry at New York’s Time Square.

 Taking the picture

 When news broke out of Japan’s surrender Alfred Eisenstaedt ran to Times Square taking pictures as he went.
 Suddenly he saw a sailor who was “‘running along the street grabbing any and every girl in sight.
 Whether she was a grandmother, stout, thin, old, didn’t make any difference.
 None of the pictures that were possible pleased me.
 Then, suddenly in a flash, I saw something white being grabbed.
 I turned around and clicked the moment the sailor kissed the nurse … Although I am 92, my brain is 30 years old.’
 To prove it he recalled that to shoot that victory kiss he used 1/125 second exposure, aperture between 5.6 and 8 on Kodak Super Double X film.”
 Eisenstaedt snapped four shots of the kissing couple before moving on to get other pictures.
 A navy photographer, Lt Victor Jorgensen, was standing very close to Eisenstaedt and took a similar image.
 As Jorgensen was a federal employee his images are in the public domain while Eisenstaedt’s are copyrighted.

 Who is in the Picture?